alphazolam/MMDK/README.md

 It also can produce a "Moveset Research" window where you can set the current move being performed, view its keys live and skip frame-by-frame as they are executed.
 Combined with the [Hitbox Viewer](https://github.com/WistfulHopes/SF6Mods), it can provide a lot of insight into SF6's mechanics.

+MMDK allows for full moveset modding including adding entirely new moves with new command inputs while using animations, VFX, keyframe data and damage data from any characters.
+Mods for MMDK are created as Lua files and multiple of them can run on a character per match.

 ## Installation

 1. Download [REFramework](https://github.com/praydog/REFramework) SF6.zip [here](https://github.com/praydog/REFramework-nightly/releases/download/latest/SF6.zip) (must be newer than Sept 8 2023) and place its dinput8.dll in your game folder
-2. Download this repository under Code -> Download as Zip and extract the contents to your game folder or install as a mod with [Fluffy Mod Manager](https://www.fluffyquack.com/)
+2. Download this repository under Code -> Download as Zip and extract the the contents of each folder inside to your game folder or install each as a mod with [Fluffy Mod Manager](https://www.fluffyquack.com/)

 ## Usage